-Importantly, even after e1 has been added as a child of e2 on the second line, the predicate EttParent p1 e1 continues to be derivable, since it remains as a ground fact in the dynamic log.
-This behavior reveals two subtleties, which we discuss next.
+Importantly, even after e1 has been added as a child of e2 on the second line, the predicate EltParent p1 e1 continues to be derivable, since it remains as a ground fact in the dynamic log.
+This behavior has a number of implications, which we discuss next.

 First, this model of side-effects rules out the possibility of strong updates, or, equivalently, dynamic revocation.
-Despite this weakness, as discussed earlier, the monotonic nature of our model lends itself to verifying properties of extensions that are interleaved with arbitrary JavaScript code.
+However, this model of side effects is just right for verifying properties of extensions that are interleaved with arbitrary JavaScript code.
 By ensuring that all log effects are strictly positive formulas, we ensure that the effects of unverified JavaScript cannot undo properties established by extensions.
 This strict positivity condition and its corresponding monotonic behavior is a characteristic feature of $(\mathcal{L}; \mathcal{P})$ -safety, and our model of side effects is set up to precisely model this property.
-Additionally, the robustness of $(\mathcal{L}; \mathcal{P})$ -safety with regard to the effects of JavaScript allows extension authors (at least from a security standpoint) to be largely unconcerned with the interleavings of extension code and JavaScript, which is a significant simplification of the programming model.